Reinvestment Units (RIU):

 RIU Calculation – The Whole Process:

 Disclaimer: This publication is produced by Research and Innovation Lab at Royal Capital Limited (RCL) solely for the information of Clients of RCL.
 Clients are expected to make their own investment decisions using any information contained herein.
 The contained information in the report should not be interpreted as an offer to sell, or a solicitation of any offer to buy any investment.
-Projections of potential risk is based on published information but does not guarantee of any actual risk or return to be materialized.
+Projections of potential risk are based on published information but do not guarantee any actual risk or return to be materialized.